Tignes, France: Family Ski Guide

 ✈️How Do You Get to Tignes?

-Take the TGV to Bourg-Saint-Maurice, then a 30-minute bus up the valley.
+Take the TGV to Bourg-Saint-Maurice then a 30-minute bus up the valley.
 With children and ski gear, it beats driving every time.

-☕What Can You Do Off the Slopes?
+☕What's There to Do Off the Slopes?

 Evenings in Tignes revolve around food and the apartment rather than nightlife, and with young children, that's a feature, not a bug.